The

 worst of those laws and present it in court as evidence that our Constitution

-was an illegal document and hence our nation was also illegal.
+was illegal and hence our nation was also illegal.

 That way they could find us